cmeon/node-wa/README.md

 Node.js whatsapp access

 Loosely based on the WhatsAPI and Wazapp projects that you can find on github.
+Thanks to vkotovv for the fix for login issues Aug 29!

 Appears to work in all versions of Node from 0.2 to 0.8.